wuqunfei/ftper/README.md

 SouceCode is still on GoogleCode https://code.google.com/p/feitp-server/

 First lib is pyftpdlib which is a high-level portable interface to easily write asynchronous FTP servers.
-Secondly, multiprocessing lib is good method let you to use multi-CPU in your machine replacing the 1 CPU running all threading.
-Thirdly, I rewrite the pyftpdlib sourcecode.
+Secondly, multiprocessing lib is good method let you to use multi-CPU in your machine replacing the 1 CPU running all threading.Thirdly, I rewrite the pyftpdlib sourcecode.

 Some params need to config
 1.In Linux